-The ‘worked on’ occupy one side of the binary with an unjustified privlidge that cannot be mistaken
+The worked on occupies one side of the binary with an unjustified privilege that cannot be mistaken.

-The ‘worked on’ needs to take it as common knowledge, and it is what it is the consumption of its truth.
+The worked on needs to take it as common knowledge, and it is what it is the consumption of its truth.
 That is the mystique.
 I call it an illusion because it is a false image and a representation that doesn’t fit.
-It is an interpersonal stop-gap measure that creates the same distance between the worker and ‘worked on’ that many protests against as unnatural and artificial.
+It is an interpersonal stop-gap measure that creates the same distance between the worker and worked on that many protest against as unnatural and artificial.

 By mystique, I mean a texture to the binary that exists to enable, keep the relationship psychreg intact, and diffuse any possibility of thinking otherwise.
 Dual relationships exist outside the helping profession as well.
 We all have multiple layers to us and our interpersonal life.
 However, I am convinced that no other discourse is so disjointed than the helping profession when making the binary visible and breaking it down into parts that can be digested by the public to determine its value to society moving forward.
 So, do just that, consider what was said here, and determine how you feel about helping and the disconnections that follow suit.